crgarcia12/electronics-homeassistant-lightscontroll/README.md

 * Using TCAL6416A instead of MCP23108 due to having push-pull instead of open-drain ouputs
 * MCP23017 has released an amendum to the datasheet declaring a bug in two pins.
 Making them read only
 * Adjust the border cut-outs to fit the middle mounting hole
-* There are two versions of this board, the only difference is the size of the cutouts.
-After having the board printed and the case I will test out which one fits better
+* There are two versions of this board, one using SN74LVCH8 and the otherone using TXB0108.
+If you want to compare them, switch between the two schematics in two tabs of the browser

-Version 24.8-1
+Version 24.8-1 (TXB0108)
 ![board-schematics](PCB/schematics-v24-1-jlcpcb/readme-media/schematics.svg)
 ![board-pcb](PCB/schematics-v24-1-jlcpcb/readme-media/board.png)

-Version 24.8-2
+Version 24.8-2 (SN74LVCH8 + OUTPUT_ENABLED)
 ![board-schematics](PCB/schematics-v24-2-jlcpcb/readme-media/schematics.svg)
 ![board-pcb](PCB/schematics-v24-2-jlcpcb/readme-media/board.png)
 ![board-pcb](PCB/schematics-v24-2-jlcpcb/readme-media/3d-board-1.png)